Resource Center

 Yes, it’s a legal requirement.
 Failure to comply with the California Labor Code and DLSE guidelines on travel time pay can result in legal actions, including penalties and back pay.

 There’s no hard and fast rule for a “per day” cap on travel time.
-However, what counts as compensable hours varies based on travel, whether a special one-day assignment or an overnight trip.
-An accurate time-tracking tool is your best friend here.
+However, what counts as compensable hours varies based on travel, whether an employee travels for a one-day assignment or an overnight trip.

 In California, the rate for travel time pay is typically calculated at the employee’s regular rate of pay.
 But, in some cases, both sides may agree to a different rate for travel time before the travel takes place.
 The rate must be at least the minimum wage.